nric/VAE_CNN_Keras_TF2.0/README.md

 both the concepts of VAE and the options Keras have to implement statistical nodes and complex loss functions and divergeses.

 It is tested here on MNIST dataset.
+Performence wise, both are pretty identical.

 Class VAE_CNN1 is smilar to the Keras reference example: https://keras.io/examples/variational_autoencoder_deconv/